 Saving Our Wildlife

-We are a volunteer-operated wildlife rehabilitation facility dedicated to the rescue and rehabilitation of orphaned and injured wildlife.
-We have a special focus on saving under-served wild animals including skunks, foxes, raccoons, and bobcats.
+We are a nonprofit wildlife rehabilitation facility in Chattanooga, TN, dedicated to the rescue and rehabilitation of orphaned and injured native animals.
+We have a special focus on saving under-served wild animals including skunks, foxes, raccoons, bobcats, reptiles, and amphibians.

 We believe that all wild animals deserve to live freely in the natural world whenever possible, but to be protected from unnecessary death and suffering.
 As humans, our pets, our cities, and our farms continuously intertwine with the wild world, wild animals often become orphaned or injured and need our help.